AI

 What human-in-the-loop is really for

-Not as a safety net at the end, but as an active part of the .
+matters not as a safety net at the end, but as an active part of the .
 Reviewing, shaping, and challenging what is being generated.
-Deciding what moves forward and what does not.
+Deciding what moves forward and what doesn't.
 Interpreting results in the of the product, the users, and the business.
+It's not about slowing things down.
+It's about keeping them aligned.

-If the inputs are weak, unclear, or misaligned, the outputs will follow.
+Because AI operates on inputs — if the inputs are weak, unclear, or misaligned, the outputs will follow.
 Without human intervention, those outputs can quickly scale, reinforcing the same issues across multiple areas of the product.
 What starts as a small misalignment becomes a systemic one.
+And by the time it's noticed, it's much harder to correct.

 Why the strongest AI processes stay collaborative